Britain will head into unknown if Brexit deal is rejected - May

 May said her deal was in the national interest, but opposition Labour leader Jeremy Corbyn said ploughing on with a deal that did not have the support of parliament was “an act of national self-harm”.

-Her de facto deputy David Lidington will meet Labour lawmakers on Monday to discuss the deal, her spokesman said, in a move seen by many as an attempt to win their support.
+Her de facto deputy David Lidington will meet Labour MPs on Monday to discuss the deal, her spokesman said, in a move seen by many as an attempt to win their support.

 “The EU have maintained throughout this process that they wanted to link overall access to markets to access to fisheries.
 They failed in the Withdrawal Agreement, and they failed again in the Political Declaration,” May said.